Celebrate Hispanic Heritage Month: Honoring Rich Cultures & Histories

 National Museum of the American LatinoCelebrating Latino communitiesVirtual exhibits, bilingual resources, achievement stories

 Representation matters.
 With a Latino population of over 60 million in the U.S., making up 18.9% of the total population (National Museum of the American Latino), these institutions play a crucial role in acknowledging and celebrating the significant contributions of Latinos.
-Dive into more latino heritage month traditions to celebrate this vibrant culture.
+Dive into more traditions to celebrate this vibrant culture.

 Notable Figures